singh-karanpal/Capstone/README.md

     │   │   ├── ministries_data.py
     │   │   └── merge_ministry_pred.py
     │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling (More details in directory's README) │   │   └── tf-idf_vectorizer.py
+    │   ├── features       <- Scripts to turn raw data into features for modeling (more details │   |   │                 in directory's README).
+    │   │   └── tf-idf_vectorizer.py
     │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions (More details in directory's README) │   │   ├── baseline_model.py
+    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions (more details in directory's README).
+    │   │   ├── baseline_model.py
     │   │   ├── theme_train.py
     │   │   ├── subtheme_models.py